On This Page

 Conclusion

-If you’re a veteran, whether you have many or few local resources depends a lot on where you live.
+If you’re a veteran, there are many ways you can get free or affordable mental health care.
 We hope this article has helped you find a provider, but even if it hasn’t, you may have other options.

 When geographic barriers are an issue, online counseling can be a great choice.
-In addition to telehealth services available at the VA and organizations like the Cohen Veterans Network, you can get affordable online counseling from BetterHelp (a sponsor).
+In addition to the many veteran-focused telehealth services available at the VA and organizations like the Cohen Veterans Network, you can get affordable online counseling from BetterHelp (a sponsor).

 If you’re an active-duty military service member, a veteran, or a military family member, you don’t have to face life’s challenges alone.
-Help is closer and more accessible than you think.
-With the right support, you can get through life’s challenges, heal from stress and trauma, and build the life you deserve.
+Getting the right help can change your life, and help is more accessible than you might think.
+With the support you need, you can heal the invisible wounds that have held you back and build the life you deserve.

 Related Posts